JCWoodworker/FreeINV/README.md

 [Back To Table of Contents](#table-of-contents)

 * Users will be able to add meta tags to items in their inventory
-* Users will be able to add images to items in their inventory
+* Users will be able to add images to the items in their inventory
 * Users can delete items
 * Users can edit items (name + description, tags)
 * Users can easily move items to another room